 The USS Carpellotti was a high-speed transport ship, one of many auxiliary ships used in the U.S. Navy for transporting personnel, equipment, and weapons.
 Carpellotti, like many other ships in the U.S. Navy, contained asbestos.
 Some veterans received a diagnosis of mesothelioma and other asbestos illnesses because of exposure on these ships.

 About the USS Carpellotti

-The USS Carpellotti was built and commissioned too late to participate in World War II during active duty, but she did remain in active service with the Atlantic Fleet for the duration of the war and post-war activities.
-She was based out of Norfolk, Virginia.
-Following activities after the war, including a cruise to various ports in England and France, the Carpellotti was stationed at Yorktown, Virginia through 1947.
+The USS Carpellotti was built and commissioned too late to participate in World War II during active duty, but she did remain in active service with the Atlantic Fleet afterward.
+S

-The USS Carpellotti was decommissioned on April 21, 1958 and was struck from the Naval Register on December 1, 1959.
+The USS Carpellotti was decommissioned on April 21, 1958, and was struck from the Naval Register on December 1, 1959.
 She was sold for scrap the following year.
-The scrap materials from the Carpellotti went into the construction of the bridge and tunnel project between Norfolk and Portsmouth Virginia.
+The scrap materials from the Carpellotti went into constructing the bridge and tunnel project between Norfolk and Portsmouth, Virginia.

 Asbestos Used on the Carpellotti